 Mega Disasters

 In conclusion, Mega Disasters from History is a fascinating television series that covers some of the most significant natural disasters in history.
 The program takes an in-depth look at the forces of nature that have shaped the world today and provides an understanding of why they occur.
 The show does an excellent job of balancing the academic and human perspectives surrounding each disaster while retaining viewer attention throughout the episodes.
 The combination of archival footage and expert analysis helps the show to provide a comprehensive understanding of the impact of natural disasters in history.

-Mega Disasters is a series that is currently running and has 3 seasons (35 episodes).
-The series first aired on May 9, 2006.
+Mega Disasters is a series that ran for 3 seasons (35 episodes) between May 9, 2006 and on History

+Mega Disasters